lavague-ai/LaVague/docs/docs/learn/local-log.md

 Let's take a look at how we can access the logs after using `agent.run()` and examine specific information from the logs.

+If you prefer to run the example code as a notebook, you can view our Google Colab notebook [here](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/learn/notebooks/logger.ipynb)!

 Firstly, we need to use our agent as usual, and then retrieve the logs DataFrame:

 ```python